Click on map to view current activities.

 The following are the latest construction notices for the City of Duarte:

-The entire intersection of Mountain Ave and Duarte Rd will be closed to thru-traffic to reconfigure the traffic lanes and prepare for the next phased closure.
+The intersection of Mountain Ave and Duarte Rd will be fully closed to thru-traffic to perform the final paving of the intersection.

 Register to receive construction e-notices